holysatan84/php8-nginx-mysql-docker/src/php8_features.md

                                             ->applyDiscount('10')
                                             ->getAmount();
     ```
-  - Std Class: Obects of std class can we created by creating an object of `stdClass()` or typecasting other types
+  - Std Class: Objects of std class can we created by creating an object of `stdClass()` or typecasting other types
     to objects

     ```php